top of page

 Now, we're onto the challenging bit.
 Arrange it in a way where 30% of the heat impacts the bottom, and the remaining 70% is distributed across the top third of the nest tank, within a soil filling no more than 100mm high.
 Before starting, ensure to coat the heating cable with PVA glue; this will be crucial for reinforcing the nest's structure later on.
 Utilise Natural Jute Thread for additional reinforcement when introducing the soil.
 Have you ever noticed the configuration of underfloor heating pipes?
 In the same fashion, position the jute thread every 25 mm, beginning at the first layer at 25mm, followed by 50mm and ultimately at 75mm.
 The gap between each thread is also 25mm – simple to remember.
 Bypassing this stage can lead to the nest's chambers potentially collapsing due to their substantial dimensions; hence, avoid making errors and inadvertently entombing the queen.

 Adjust the temperature control to 27 degrees Celsius for the night hours and elevate it to 33 degrees Celsius throughout the day.
 Refrain from wetting the earth, but if a fog generator isn't available, mist the enclosure's walls several times daily.
 Aim to maintain an atmospheric moisture level ranging between 90 and 97% to ensure the substrate stays perfectly damp, providing an optimal environment for the sustained growth of these creatures.
+Use an Atomiser Mist Spray Bottle and moisturise the ant farm twice a day at least.

 carebara diversa ants eat locusts in an Best Ants UK ant farm

-Maintaining a colony like this necessitates a vast quantity of food each day, and one must exercise extreme caution while disposing of remaining food to avoid damaging the chambers of their nest.
-I found out that these creatures have a preference for deceased insects and can be provided with a diverse array of protein-heavy foodstuff.
+Maintaining a colony like this necessitates a vast quantity of food each day, and one must exercise extreme caution while disposing of the remaining food to avoid damaging the chambers of their nest.
+I found out that these creatures have a preference for deceased insects and can be provided with a diverse array of protein-heavy foodstuffs.
 This can include mealworms, crickets, and locusts, as well as uncooked chicken, tuna, and chia seeds on an occasional basis.

 Conclusion